 The wayfinding system for the Sugar Hill Greenway should be easy to use, intuitive, and concise.
 The wayfinding system should also reinforce the aesthetic identity of the greenway through the consistent use of colors, fonts, materials, and logos.
-The City of Sugar Hill communications staff is currently developing a brand identity for the greenway system, which should be integrated into the design of wayfinding signs.
-Once the greenway brand has been finalized, a standard wayfinding package should be created.
 Wayfinding signs types may include informational, directional, regulatory, and mile marker posts.